 Making big decisions

 This means that when the moment comes to make big decisions, we don’t need to worry that by making the “wrong” choice we could somehow miss out on God’s best plan for our life.
-Where necessary, God will guide us both internally and subconsciously (Proverbs 21:1) by His promised Holy Spirit (Ezekiel 36:26-27) “to will and to act according to His good purpose” (Philippians 2:13); and also externally and circumstantially, as He carefully arranges all of nature (Psalm 104:10-14), down to the very smallest detail (Matthew 10:29-30), to fulfil His sovereign plan to make us increasingly Christ-like (Romans 8:28).
-In fact, God is so committed to guiding His children that in exceptional cases He may also even use special or supernatural means like visions or angels to make sure we take the right track (Acts 12:6-11; 16:9)!
+Where necessary, God will guide us both internally and subconsciously (Proverbs 21:1) by His promised Holy Spirit (Ezekiel 36:26-27) “to will and to act according to His good purpose” (Philippians 2:13); and also externally and circumstantially, as He carefully arranges all of nature (Psalm 104:10-14), down to the very smallest detail (Matthew 10:29-30), to fulfill His sovereign plan to make us increasingly Christ-like (Romans 8:28).
+In fact, God is so committed to guiding His children, that in exceptional cases He may also even use special or supernatural means like visions or angels to make sure we take the right track (Acts 12:6-11; 16:9)!

 Jesus is the Good Shepherd

 In summary, we are God’s precious flock (Acts 20:28), and Jesus is the Good Shepherd Who calls each sheep by name (John 10:3).
 We don’t need to know beforehand all the details of the journey our Shepherd is taking us on (Deuteronomy 29:29; Proverbs 20:24); our job is simply to trust Him, listen carefully to His voice in the Bible, and follow wherever He leads (John 10:27).
 Although right now you may find it hard to believe, one day you will look back in amazement at how Jesus guided you through life, weaving a path even through your pain, mistakes and sins, to reach His perfect destination (Genesis 50:20; Romans 12:33-36).
 Until then, Jesus’ command is simple: hear Him and obey Him as He leads you on life’s journey.